 When it comes to race, many white American Christians start from a place of ignorance – ignorance perpetuated by assumptions and stereotypes caused by isolation and lack of proximity to communities of color.
 As these Christians move from a state of racial ignorance to racial awareness, they begin to reflect inwardly.
 They ask questions like, “How could I have been so unaware?”, “What role have I or my family played in contributing to our racialized society?”, etc.

 During this awareness phase, reflection often turns into guilt.
 The sociological term is “white guilt.”
-As Christians, we recognize that reflection and awareness are key in moving toward communities of color in pursuing racial justice and reconciliation.
+As Christians, we recognize that reflection and awareness are key in moving toward communities of color in pursuing racial justice and racial reconciliation.
 What ultimately turns reflection and awareness into action is not white guilt but biblical lament.
 To better understand why we need lament and not guilt, I’ll unpack each concept below.

 What is White Guilt?